When you think of exploring astronomy, you probably

 As you can probably see, to find your way around the

-night sky, you absolutely need to be able to find true north.
-You can
+night sky, you absolutely need to be able to find true

-or the North Star, you will be able to instantly
+Polaris, or the North Star, you will be able to instantly

-determine

-where true north lies.
+determine exactly where true north lies.
 Once you know

 the constellation "Ursa Major" (or "The Big Dipper")